V-Sekai-fire/aria-character-core/decisions/166-arc-prize-2025-abstract-reasoning-challenge-solution.md

 ### The Challenge

-The ARC Prize 2025 offers $1,000,000 for creating an AI system capable of novel reasoning on abstract visual puzzles.
-The Abstraction and Reasoning Corpus (ARC) tests few-shot learning: given 2-3 examples of a grid transformation puzzle, the AI must understand the underlying rule and apply it to solve new puzzles it's never seen before.
+The ARC Prize 2025 offers $1,000,000 for creating an AI system capable of solving grid transformation puzzles with few-shot learning: given 2-3 examples of a grid transformation puzzle, the AI must understand the underlying rule and apply it to solve new puzzles it's never seen before.

 **Current State-of-the-Art:** 34% accuracy using active inference with language models

-**The Core Challenge:** ARC requires genuine abstract reasoning rather than pattern memorization - exactly the kind of hybrid symbolic-neural reasoning that Aria's architecture is designed for.
+**The Core Challenge:** Grid transformation puzzles with few-shot learning - exactly the kind of hybrid symbolic-neural reasoning that Aria's architecture is designed for.

 ### Why Aria is Perfect for This Challenge